Makeup Tips for Gray Hair

 By: Lisa Fennessy

-And if you are someone who loves makeup and knows all the tips and tricks but now your look is changing and you need help figuring out your new makeup strategy…this is for you too.
+And if you are someone who loves makeup and knows all the tips and tricks but now your look is changing and you need help figuring it all out, I’m here for you too.

-This post is all about how to create the BIGGEST IMPACT with the least amount of products (and effort).
-I’m talking about the best makeup tips for people with gray hair.
+This post is all about how to create the BIGGEST IMPACT with the least amount of products and effort.
+It’s also about choosing shades that will compliment your natural coloring.
+That’s right, I’m talking about the best makeup colors and tips for people with gray or silver hair.

 Gray hair makeup basics

 I’m going to define the basics here and then let you build off of that.
 I really want to make this look approachable for all of us—even if you are a no-makeup kinda girl.
-It’s amazing how just two products can really lift a look and breathe life into your face.
+It’s amazing how just a couple of products can really make a look pop.

 Professional makeup artist and founder of Sacred Beauty Collective, Rebecca Casciano explains, “Adding some color to the face and making sure that brows are defined are great ways to enhance features and create contrast, especially when the hair is gray or white.”